Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Discussion

-Further characterization of magnet parameters such as the $L/R$ time further informs the design process, particularly charging and discharging times.
-The inductance was calculated based on back EMF measurements while slowly ramping, yielding an average inductance of $1.04$ mH.
-Using Grover’s thin-ring formula, the magnet’s inductance was estimated at $1.53$ mH, a difference of $\approx 32\%$.
-This discrepancy may arise from inaccurate model assumptions (thin-ring approximation, geometry, material properties, stray/lead inductance, etc.), experimental errors, or due to the current-dependent inductance observed in HTS magnets \cite{venuturumilli}.
-Further investigation at a greater range of currents and ramp-rates is required to reconcile the values.
+Additional characterization of magnet parameters such as the $L/R$ time will impact the design process, particularly charging and discharging times.
+The inductance was calculated based on back EMF measurements, yielding an average inductance of $1.04$ mH, matching the prediction of $1.15$ mH to within $90\%$.
+The predicted value was calculated from the stored magnetic energy using a MLFMM magnetic field code.
+The discrepancy may lie in measurement uncertainties or effects such as radial current leakage \cite{deng, venuturumilli}.
 P3 can now be tested using the same setup, with higher fields allowing for higher fidelity measurements and more robust results.
-The upgrade to a conformal cryostat will enable greater flexibility regarding Hall probe measurements and diagnostics due to increased access, and the use of HTS co-winding for quench resilience will also be of interest.
+The upgrade to a conformal cryostat, as required by the full-scale coils, will enable greater flexibility regarding Hall probe measurements and diagnostics due to increased access.
+The use of parallel-wound HTS tapes for quench resilience will also be of interest.

-Next steps for both P2 and P3 include higher current and field tests, as well as further studying of the quench behavior.
-The tolerancing of 3D prints needs to be measured to ensure manufacturing errors are within quasi-symmetry error requirements.
-Finally, the experimental setup will be modified and used to test HTS joints at lower temperatures and at higher critical currents, to ensure sufficiently low resistance.
-The successful completion of these next steps and optimization of processes will allow for the design and fabrication of the full-scale CSX magnets.